Website Design: Orbit Media Studios

 Photo credit: michaelcourier.com

-Content Jam is a one-day conference for people who create or curate content for the web.
+Content Jam is a one-day conference on October 2, 2014.
 Experts in content strategy and creation, SEO, analytics, promotion, and marketing automation will share their smartest tools and techniques.
 You’ll learn how to create, manage, promote, share, and measure your content marketing efforts.

 Andy is the Strategic Director and co-founder of Orbit Media Studios, an award-winning, 30-person web design firm in Chicago.
 Over the past 13 years, Andy has provided web strategy advice to more than 1000 businesses.